Dundee United F.C.: Relegation back to the Championship and immediate Premiership return (2023–present)

 Just before United's relegation was confirmed, Goodwin signed a 2-year deal to remain manager of United.
-Goodwin subsequently announced he will allow any player who wishes to leave the club to do so.
+Goodwin subsequently announced he would allow any player who wishes to leave the club to do so.
 United had a much changed side for their first competitive outing came in the League Cup group stage against The Spartans, who had just gained promotion from the Lowland League into the SPFL set up.
 The matchday squad contained only 9 players from the squad that lost to Motherwell two months prior.
 United suffered a shock 1–0 defeat at Ainslie Park before losing once again to Partick Thistle in their first home match in the group stage.
 United then went on an incredible run of form, winning 14 of their next 17 matches across all competitions without losing, so that after a 2–1 win away to Dunfermline United sat on top of the Championship, with 31 points from a possible 39.

-It was not all smooth sailing for the Tangerines however, as they then fell out of the Challenge Cup at the quarter final stage to League One side Falkirk before then crashing out of the Scottish Cup at the first time of asking to another League One side in Queen of the South.
+It was not all smooth sailing for the Tangerines however, as they fell out of the Challenge Cup at the quarter-final stage to League One side Falkirk before crashing out of the Scottish Cup at the first time of asking to another League One side in Queen of the South.
 United suffered their first defeat of the season against high-flying Raith Rovers at Tannadice.
-Raith had been unbeaten in 6 consecutive matches before their victory meaning that, despite only losing once, United were second in the league and 5 points behind the Fife side.
+Raith had been unbeaten in 6 consecutive matches before their victory meaning that despite only losing once United were second in the league and 5 points behind the Fife side.